digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 authenticate the backend services to the Ledger API.

 `service`: Implements the openAPI endpoints.
-Mostly a roughly equal split between read-only calls to PQS via the DamlRepository spring component;
-and, GRPC calls to the relevant validator via the LedgerApi spring component.
+Mostly a roughly equal split between read-only calls to PQS via the DamlRepository spring component and GRPC calls to the relevant validator via the LedgerApi spring component.

 `ledger`: The main class here is `LedgerApi` which handles the details of